surfer190/fixes/ux/ux-design-in-60-seconds.md

 - Best to have a single column of inputs, sometimes users will miss filling out right hand column
 - All fields with the same length are neat but unhelpful to visitors
 - Different lengths give clues of how much info you expect them to provide
-- Give clue as to which fields are required and which are not (an asteris)
+- Give clue as to which fields are required and which are not (an asterisk)
 - limit options to a list (recollection easier than recall)
 - default selections reduce time to complete the form
 - radio and checkboxes - **label must be on right**